The Stalls of Barchester Cathedral: Plot summary

 In the framing device for the story, the unnamed narrator reads an obituary published in The Gentleman's Magazine in the early nineteenth century for The Venerable John Benwell Haynes, D.D., the Archdeacon of Sowerbridge and Rector of Pickhill and Candley, who died suddenly at his home in the cathedral close of Barchester.
 Dr. Haynes had succeeded to the Archdeaconry in 1810 upon the death of his predecessor, Archdeacon Pulteney.
 While cataloguing manuscripts in a library of the University of Cambridge, the narrator happens across a tin box labelled "Papers of the Ven.
 Archdeacon Haynes.
 Bequeathed in 1834 by his sister, Miss Letitia Haynes."
 Granting the narrator permission to examine the contents of the box, the librarian notes that the former master of the library had forbidden the box to ever be opened.
-The narrator examines the contents of the box, and receives permission from the librarian to publish a story based on them, provides he anonymises the people in question.
+The narrator examines the contents of the box, and receives permission from the librarian to publish a story based on them, provided he anonymises the people in question.